WalkwithTrees.com

 Bodhmall knows that when the land is plagued it means its leaders have lost touch and that they no longer are working in harmony with the land but she also knows the age-old cure – a hero must be born with a pure heart raised by the power of strong women.

-She gathers the spring herbs to her cauldron and adds them one at a time knowing it is not their medicinal qualities she seeks but their qualities and all that they contain to harmonize the world.
+She gathers the spring herbs to her cauldron and adds them one at a time knowing it is not their medicinal qualities she seeks but their qualities and all that they contain to bring harmony to the world.

 To the cauldron she adds: